With Trump back at civil fraud trial, accountant testifies after key witness Michael Cohen postpones

-NEW YORK (AP) — Former President Donald Trump returned to a New York City courtroom Tuesday to watch the civil fraud trial that threatens to disrupt his real estate empire, renewing his claims that the case is a baseless and politically targeted distraction from his 2024 campaign.
+NEW YORK (AP) — Former President Donald Trump returned to a New York court Tuesday to watch and deplore the civil fraud trial that threatens to disrupt his real estate empire, but he got no face-to-face encounter — for now — with the star witness against him.

-After attending the trial's first three days earlier this month, the Republican front-runner initially planned a return to coincide with testimony by Michael Cohen, his attorney turned foe.
-But Cohen's planned appearance on the witness stand was delayed until at least next week.
+After attending the trial's first three days earlier this month, Trump initially planned a return to coincide with testimony by Michael Cohen, his onetime attorney turned outspoken foe.
+But Cohen's testimony was delayed until at least next week, with Cohen citing a health problem.

-Instead, Trump sat in on testimony from one of his company's accountants, Donna Kidder.
+Instead, Trump sat in on a less splashy day in the trial, hearing testimony from one of his company’s accountants, Donna Kidder.
+Under point-by-point questioning about the intricacies of internal spreadsheets, she testified that she was told to make some assumptions favorable to the company.

+For example, she said, longtime former Trump Organization finance chief Allen Weisselberg told her to act as if all space in a Trump-owned Wall Street office building would be leased by a certain date, even if some space was currently vacant.
+For a Park Avenue residential tower, she was told to project that unsold units “would all sell out” in a certain timeframe.

+Kidder said she wasn’t aware that those assumptions would be used to improve Trump’s bottom line on financial statements that helped his company make deals and get financing and insurance.

+For example, rather than using rates of return for comparable retail properties when gauging the worth of a Trump-owned retail space formerly known as Niketown, McConney relied on rates for a different type of property, which “doesn’t make sense,” Larson testified.

+He said he appraised a Trump-owned Wall Street building at $540 million in 2015, while McConney valued it at $735.4 million on Trump's financial statement.

-New York Attorney General Letitia James' lawsuit against Trump alleges that he and his company deceived banks, insurers and others by massively overvaluing his assets and inflating his net worth in paperwork used in making deals and securing financing.
+New York Attorney General Letitia James' lawsuit alleges that Trump and his company deceived banks, insurers and others by massively overvaluing his assets and inflating his net worth on his financial statements.

-Trump denies any wrongdoing, says his assets were actually undervalued and maintains that disclaimers on his financial statements essentially told banks and other recipients to check the numbers out for themselves.
+Trump, the front-runner for the 2024 Republican presidential nomination, denies any wrongdoing.
+He says his assets were actually undervalued and maintains that disclaimers on his financial statements essentially told banks and other recipients to check the numbers out for themselves.

+Although he's attending the trial by choice, Trump complained it was taking him off the campaign trail.

 The attorney general, a Democrat, started investigating Trump in 2019 after Cohen testified to Congress that the billionaire politician had a history of misrepresenting the value of assets to gain favorable loan terms and tax benefits.
-She didn’t comment as she arrived Tuesday.
+She didn’t comment on the case Tuesday.

 Cohen said Monday on X, formerly known as Twitter, that he isn’t dodging Trump.
 In a text message, he said he has an “incredibly painful” medical condition but anticipates testifying as soon as the pain subsides.

-“When I do testify, I am certain Donald will be in attendance, sitting with his lawyers at the defendant’s table,” Cohen wrote.
+With Trump at the defense table Tuesday, one of his lawyers, Christopher Kise, objected to what he deemed “very granular” testimony from Kidder.

-On Tuesday, Trump heard Kidder discuss his company's finances, including a mention of a prior tangle with New York state's lawyers: former Attorney General Eric Schneiderman's 2013 lawsuit over the now-defunct Trump University real estate seminar program.
-In explaining a spreadsheet, Kidder noted an entry about a loan that the Trump Organization took out to pay a $25 million settlement of lawsuits from Schneiderman and others alleging that Trump University defrauded students.
+If technical, it did provide a window into Trump Organization accounting practices, including how the company paid for a $25 million settlement in former New York Attorney General Eric Schneiderman's 2013 lawsuit claiming that the now-defunct Trump University real estate seminar program defrauded students.
+Kidder noted a spreadsheet entry about a $12 million loan to resolve suits from Schneiderman and others.

-State lawyers on Tuesday are also expected to call Jack Weisselberg, the son of former longtime Trump Organization finance chief Allen Weisselberg.
-The son arranged financing for Trump while an executive at Ladder Capital.

-Trump used his Truth Social media platform early Tuesday to blast Engoron as radical and “highly political,” but the former president took a more temperate tone outside the judge's courtroom doors a few hours later.
-Trump said that he had come to like and respect Engoron but believed that Democrats were “pushing him around like a pinball.”

-After Trump maligned a key court staffer on social media during the trial's first days, the judge called him into a closed-door meeting and issued a limited gag order, warning participants in the case not to smear members of his staff.
+After Trump maligned a key court staffer on social media during the trial's first days, the judge issued a limited gag order, warning participants in the case not to smear members of his staff.
 The judge also ordered Trump to delete the post.

 Trump also faces a narrow gag order in his Washington, D.C., election interference criminal case.
 Imposed Monday, the order bars the former president from making statements targeting prosecutors, possible witnesses and court staff.
 Trump has said he will appeal the restriction, and he complained Tuesday that "my speech been taken away from me."